RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/27-DAN.md

 <sup>17</sup> Then Daniel went to his house, and made the thing known to Hananiah, Mishael, and Azariah, his companions:
 <sup>18</sup> That they would desire mercies of the God of heaven concerning this secret; that Daniel and his fellows should not perish with the rest of the wise [men] of Babylon.
 <sup>19</sup> Then was the secret revealed unto Daniel in a night vision.
 Then Daniel blessed the God of heaven.
-<sup>20</sup> Daniel answered and said, Blessed be the name of God for ever and ever : for wisdom and might are his:
+<sup>20</sup> Daniel answered and said, Blessed be the name of God for ever and ever: for wisdom and might are his:
 <sup>21</sup> And he changeth the times and the seasons: he removeth kings, and setteth up kings: he giveth wisdom unto the wise, and knowledge to them that know understanding:
 <sup>22</sup> He revealeth the deep and secret things: he knoweth what [is] in the darkness, and the light dwelleth with him.
 <sup>23</sup> I thank thee, and praise thee, O thou God of my fathers, who hast given me wisdom and might, and hast made known unto me now what we desired of thee: for thou hast [now] made known unto us the king’s matter.